starkinfra/sdk-php/README.md

 print_r($log);
 ```

-### Create Issuing Cards
+### Create IssuingCards

-You can issue cards with specific spending rules to make purchases.
+You can issue cards with specific spending rules.

 ```php
 use StarkInfra\IssuingCard;